USACE-WaterManagement/repgen5/README.md

 ```

-This particular case uses httplib host and port and be specified as keywords, or a default data on the command line.
+This particular case uses httplib to retrieve data.
+Host and port and be specified as keywords, or as parameters on the command line.

-Adding new methods is a simple as adding a new elif block to the constructor of Value where you see the other types
+Adding new methods is a simple as adding a new elif block to the constructor of Value where you see the other types.

 ##### Math